 This may be common sense to many, but a helpful reminder as well.
-Never click on anything that may be suspicious from your email or social media even it looks from a professional person.
+Never click on anything that may be suspicious from your email or social media even it looks like a professional person.
 When in doubt, do a quick Google search before clicking on any link, or don’t click on it at all if you don’t have to.
 Shady links may lead to a virus, which could potentially result in a data breach.

 Use School WiFi Carefully

-Students nowadays carry their own devices with them at all times, school Wi-Fi is offered at more and more places and a convenient way to connect to fast internet speeds.
+Students nowadays carry their own devices with them at all times, school Wi-Fi is offered at more and more places and is a convenient way to connect to fast internet speeds.
 But as with anything that is convenient, you’ll want to practice caution.
-School Wi-Fi is often unencrypted, easily hacked to direct whatever your typing, such as passwords and personal information, through a gateway that hackers can see.
+School Wi-Fi is often unencrypted, easily hacked to direct whatever you typing, such as passwords and personal information, through a gateway that hackers can see.

 Create Strong Passwords